frdr-dfdr/frdr_encryption_client/doc/README.md

 4. Email notification

-* The depositor receives email that the requester wants access
+* The submitter receives email that the requester wants access
-* The depositor reviews all documentation and signs the data access agreement
+* The submitter reviews all documentation and signs the data access agreement

 5. Grant access to encrypted data

-* The depositor grants the requester access to the encrypted data package within the repository
+* The submitter grants the requester access to the encrypted data package within the repository

 ## Related Documents